-As a general rule, the recognition and measurement of a noncash contribution by a donor generally results in the same accounting outcome as if the donor had made a cash gift to the donee, which the donee in turn used to purchase the good or service from the donee.
+As a general rule, the recognition and measurement of a noncash contribution of assets by a donor generally results in the same economic outcome as if the donor had made a cash gift to the donee, which the donee in turn used to purchase the good from the donor.
 Example NP 7-4 illustrates this concept.